inspec/inspec-aws/docs-chef-io/content/aws_vpc_endpoint_notifications.md

 end
 ```

-**Confirm that the type of AWS VPC endpoint connection notification is as expected.**
+Confirm that the type of AWS VPC endpoint connection notification is as expected:

 ```ruby
 describe aws_vpc_endpoint_connection_notifications do